AntonioND/gbt-player/README.rst

-GBT PLAYER v3.0.8
+GBT PLAYER v3.0.9
 =================

-Music player library and converter kit for Game Boy that can be used with `RGBDS
-<https://github.com/bentley/rgbds>`__ (and, with limitations, with GBDK).
+Music player library and converter kit for Game Boy and Game Boy Color that can be used with `RGBDS <https://github.com/bentley/rgbds>`__ (and, with limitations, with GBDK).
+It is also available for Game Boy Advance as a C library.

 Licensed under the MIT license.

-Copyright (C) 2009-2020 Antonio Niño Díaz.
+Copyright (C) 2009-2022 Antonio Niño Díaz.

 All rights reserved.